 not blow his whistle for the offence by the goalkeeper, but await the result of the penalty-kick.
 The proper position of the goalkeeper is on the goal-line between the goal-posts.
-If the goalkeeper moves his feet after the blowing of the whistle but before the penalty-kick is taken and no goal is scored, the penalty-kick is being taken, a player of the defending side encroaches into the penalty-area, or within 10 yards of the penalty-mark, before the ball has been kicked, the Referee will not intervene.
+If the goalkeeper moves his feet after the blowing of the whistle but before the penalty-kick is taken and no goal is scored, the penalty-kick must be retaken.
+If, when a penalty-kick is being taken, a player of the defending side encroaches into the penalty-area, or within 10 yards of the penalty-mark, before the ball has been kicked, the Referee will not intervene.
 If a goal has been scored, it shall be allowed.

 The player shall be cautioned.